Manufacturers’ lifetime ratings are important, but so is the specific application.

 Many power supply data sheets, such as those for XP Power’s GCS series, identify the key components determining the service life of the product.
 This includes those that need the end equipment to provide external cooling and those designed for convection-cooled applications.
 This information, along with data about the application operating environment, helps system designers determine power supply service life more accurately in the end application.

-SUMMARY: to accurately predict the lifetime of a power supply it is important to assess it in your specific application using the measurement points and data provided by the manufacturer and applying the mission profile for the end equipment based on average temperature and usage per day.
+To accurately predict the lifetime of a power supply it is important to assess it in your specific application using the measurement points and data provided by the manufacturer and applying the mission profile for the end equipment based on average temperature and usage per day.

-The Essential Guide to Power Supplieswhether you're new to designing-in an AC-DC power supply or DC-DC converters.
+The Essential Guide to Power Supplies - whether you're new to designing-in an AC-DC power supply or DC-DC converters.
 All the information you'll need in one easy reference guide.